 By Budi Sudarto

-Budi Sudarto is a co-researcher of Navigating Intersectionality, a former AGMC Vice President, a consultant and trainer in intersectionality and inclusion.
+Budi Sudarto is a co-researcher of Navigating Intersectionality, a consultant and trainer in intersectionality and inclusion.